migrmrz/sepomex-app-api/README.md

-# SEPOMEX App API
+# SEPOMEX API

-Python app that would go through a txt file to get Postal Codes from SEPOMEX.
+Flask app that would go through a txt file to get Postal Codes from SEPOMEX.

 It currently supports the following methods: